AgoraIO-Usecase/Video-Calling/OpenDuo-Windows/README.md

     [BaseInfo]
     AppId=xxxx

-**Note：**If you fill appid in the code file, appid in ini file will be omitted.
+**Note：** If you fill appid in the code file, appid in ini file will be omitted.

 ## Developer Environment Requirements
 * VC++ 2013(or higher)
 * QT5.6(or higher)
 * Windows 7(or higher)

-## Connect Us
+## Contact Us

-- For potential issues, take a look at our [FAQ](https://docs.agora.io/cn/faq) first
+- For potential issues, take a look at our [FAQ](https://docs.agora.io/en/faq) first
 - Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
 - Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
 - Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
 - You can find full API documentation at [Document Center](https://docs.agora.io/en/)
 - If you encounter problems during integration, you can ask question in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)
-- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO-Usecase/Video-Calling/issues)

 ## License

 The MIT License (MIT).